Evolving LisbonBy Rick Steves

 Another Lisbon tradition is ginjinha, its cherry brandy, sold by the shot.
 After a drink or two, I find myself doing laps up and down the pedestrian streets in a people-watching stupor.
 The sidewalks here are set in a mosaic of limestone and basalt.
 They're an icon of the city, but the cobbles are slippery and expensive to maintain.
 With the tough economy, the city government is talking about replacing them with modern pavement.
 Lisboners are saying "no way."

 One welcome evolution is the kiosk café (quiosque in Portuguese), a standard feature of squares and viewpoints all over town.
 These old renovated newsstands are now mini-restaurants surrounded by tables and chairs, creating neighborhood hangouts and places for al fresco dining.
-Judging by the crowds I saw enjoying the spring sunshine, the Portuguese economy is showing signs of happiness.

 Though ever-changing, Lisbon's heritage survives.
 With a rich culture, stunning vistas, friendly people, and a salty setting on the edge of Europe, Portugal remains a rewarding destination for travelers.